Syntax Guide

 Specifies the

-script to execute.
-Arrays are joined with&&
+shellscript to execute.
+Arrays are joined with&&by default.If the

 image: